chrisosaurus/icarus/docs/language/mutability/proposal_three/permissions.md

 the `let &b = a` is making an alias to a with the mutable permission, we then mutate the original value via `&b = 14`.

+note that as per 'minimal permissions' the `foo(@a)` would raise a warning/error due to not using the storable perm.